 This gives seafarers the right to be returned to their home country:

 - when their employment contract ends or is cancelled

 - when they’re no longer able to carry out their duties

 - in the event of shipwreck

-- if their ship is bound for a war zone they haven’t agreed to go to
+- if their ship is bound for a war zone they have not agreed to go to

 Shipowners cannot request advance payment for repatriation from seafarers.
-If a shipowner doesn’t make repatriation arrangements, seafarers on UK ships can be repatriated by the MCA.
+If a shipowner does not make repatriation arrangements, seafarers on UK ships can be repatriated by the MCA.

 Accommodation and recreational facilities

-The Maritime and Labour Convention (MLC) will make sure seafarers have access to decent accommodation and recreational facilities when living on ships.
+The Maritime and Labour Convention (MLC) ensures seafarers have access to decent accommodation and recreational facilities when living on ships.

 - decent on board health protection facilities, including essential dental care

 - the right to visit qualified medical personnel while in port